Porsche 959: Development history and overview

 Development of the 959 (originally called the Gruppe B) started in 1981, shortly after the company's then-new Managing Director, Peter Schutz, took his office.
 Porsche's chief engineer at the time, Helmuth Bott, approached Schutz with some ideas about the Porsche 911, or more aptly, a new one.
 Bott knew that the company needed a sports car that they could continue to rely on for years to come and that could be developed as time went on.
 Curious as to how much they could do with the rear-engined 911, Bott convinced Schutz that development tests should take place, and even proposed researching a new all wheel drive system.
 Schutz agreed, and gave the project the green light.
 Bott also knew through experience that a racing program usually helped to accelerate the development of new models.
-Seeing Group B rally racing as the perfect arena to test the new development mule and its all wheel drive system, Bott again went to Schutz and got the approval to develop a car, based on his development mule, for competition in Group B.
+Seeing Group B rallying as the perfect arena to test the new development mule and its all wheel drive system, Bott again went to Schutz and got the approval to develop a car, based on his development mule, for competition in Group B.

-The powerplant is a sequential twin-turbocharged DOHC flat-six engine equipped with 4 valves per cylinder, fuel fed by Bosch Motronic 2.1 fuel injection with air-cooled cylinders and water-cooled heads, with a bore x stroke of 95x67 mm for a total displacement of 2849 cc.
-It was coupled to a unique manual transmission offering five forward speeds plus a "gelände" (terrain) off-road gear, as well as reverse.
+The powerplant is a sequential twin-turbocharged DOHC flat-six engine equipped with four valves per cylinder, fuel fed by Bosch Motronic 2.1 fuel injection with air-cooled cylinders and water-cooled heads, with a bore x stroke of 95x67 mm for a total displacement of 2849 cc.
+It was coupled to a unique manual transmission offering six forward speeds with the first gear labelled "gelände" (terrain), allowing the car to pass noise regulations, as well as reverse.
 The engine was largely based on the 4-camshaft 24-valve powerplant used in the Porsche 956 and 962 race cars.
-These components allowed Porsche to extract 450 PS at 6,500 rpm and 500 Nm of torque at 5,000 rpm from the compact and efficient power unit.
+These components allowed Porsche to extract 450 PS at 6,500 rpm and 500 Nm of torque at 5,000 rpm from the relatively compact power unit.
 The use of sequential twin turbochargers rather than the more usual identical turbochargers for each of the two cylinder banks allowed for smooth delivery of power across the engine speed band, in contrast to the abrupt on-off power characteristic that distinguished Porsche's other turbocharged engines of the period.
 The engine was used virtually unchanged in the 959 road car as well.

 To create a rugged, lightweight shell, Porsche adopted an aluminium and Aramid (Kevlar) composite for the body panels and chassis construction along with a Nomex floor, instead of the steel floor normally used on their production cars.

 Porsche also developed the car's aerodynamics, which were designed to increase stability, as was the automatic ride-height adjustment that became available on the road car (961 race cars had a fixed suspension system).
 Its drag coefficient was as low as 0.31 and aerodynamic lift was eliminated.